shoeferlin/shoeferlin/README.md

 ### I love building digital products  🤓

-#### Hi everyone, my name is Simon.
+#### Hi wonderful people, my name is Simon.
 I love all things digital.
 I enjoy building digital products with a team to help other people.
 To build means for me the entire spectrum from ideation, conceptualization, product management to actual coding and deployment.

 Pronouns: 👨🏻‍💻 he/him<br>
 Mostly based in: 🥨 Munich<br>